“〜ga hoshii・〜wo hoshigaru”: Want (something) — First vs Third Person [JLPT N3]

 The difference in expressing desire for the first vs third person.

-🧠 Core nuance: I want (がほしい) vs seeing another want (をほしがる)
+Core: I want it (がほしい) vs seeing someone else want it (をほしがる)

 | Person | Form | Example |